Taliban take district in Kunduz province

 Residents forced to flee

-"Hundreds of Afghan families are desperately fleeing," said Kate O'Rourke, Norwegian Refugee Council (NRC) country director in Afghanistan.
+After Saturday's developments in Kunduz, hundreds of families were "desperately fleeing," said Kate O'Rourke, Norwegian Refugee Council (NRC) country director in Afghanistan.
 "Many are accommodated with extended families elsewhere, but some have had to sleep in the open."

 Rahman Gerdi, 29, a civilian from Aq Tapa, told NRC emergency response staff in Kunduz about his experience.